arti-rajput/PSFRS/README.md

 # PSFRS: Interactive Geospatial Dashboard for Soil Nutrient Visualization

-A browser-based dashboard built using JavaScript, Leaflet.js, and GeoServer for exploring state-wise soil nutrient (NPK) data via raster layers and feature-level interactions.
+A browser-based dashboard built using JavaScript, OpenLayers, and GeoServer for exploring state-wise soil nutrient (NPK) data via raster layers and feature-level interactions.
 Designed for research visualization and decision-support in soil health monitoring.

 ---